Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: PRELIMINARIES

 Analogously to CBF in \autoref{subsec:nagumo}, we establish the connection between ICCBFs and Nagumo's theorem via the tangent cone.
-The set of admissible control inputs that renders the inner safe set $\calC^{*}(\bm{\alpha}) \subseteq \calS$ forward invariant is defined as
+For a fixed ICCBF parameter $\bm{\alpha}$, the set of admissible controls satisfying the ICCBF constraint is